 What to Do Once You Have Medicare Eligibility in Georgia

-Medicare eligibility in Georgia entitles you to participate in what’s known as Original Medicare, which is comprised of:
+Medicare eligibility in Georgia entitles you to participate in what’s known as Original Medicare, which is made up of:2

 - Part A, which covers hospitalization costs, and